Returning to work post-baby …

 At some point you will probably need some childcare.
 Leaving your child is going to be hard enough but leaving them with strangers is a different thing.
 Go visit the childcare.
 Tour a few and you will know what is best for your child.
 They all vary in hours, cost and their level of communication with you.
 Choose what is best, at this time, for you and your child.
 You can always change or move onto somewhere else if you change jobs or days over the years.

 There are also a lot of options outside traditional childcare settings for you.
 Consider your options.
-Ask around.
+Ask around so you can compare the cost of childcare in your area.
 Nannies are great.
 Some can even help around the home.
 Interview them and again you will know the right one when you meet them.
 There are a lot of agencies that can help with this process otherwise ask around on local mummy Facebook groups for the latest news and views.

 Children are very resilient, and they are more up for change than we are sometimes.
 They will adapt to childcare.
 It will take a good fortnight of the new childcare routine but they will be up and running before you know it.
 Many children love the social aspect of childcare so this also might be good for them.